 Timing is everything, they say.

-And I absolutely believe that cliche.
+And I absolutely believe that cliché.
 It was when I was in the process of moving back to Atlanta from Columbus, Ohio that I met my life partner.
-Once, when I went into a yoga studio to apply to teach there, the owner was reading Yoga Journal and was on the page of my DVD review.
+And when I first moved to Columbus, I walked into a yoga studio to apply to teach there.
+The owner was reading Yoga Journal and was on the page of my DVD review.
 Timing, y’all.
-It really does matter a lot.
+It really does matter so very much.

 Let’s talk about the yoga diet

 We all know the stereotype of the vegan yogi who basically lives on what they can pick from their garden.
-S/he can essentially subsist on greens, good vibes, and downward facing dog pose.
+They can essentially subsist on greens, good vibes, and downward facing dog pose.
 This is bullshit, for the most part.
 There are a whole lotta yogis who eat everything and anything.
-I even know an avid hunter who practices five days a week and just completed his yoga teacher training program.
+I even know an avid hunter who practices five days a week and just completed his 200-hour yoga teacher training.

-I know many people who have tried to become either vegetarians or vegans only to find that they became sick.
+Many people who have tried to become either vegetarians or vegans report that they became sick as a result.
 There are also loads of happy, healthy folks who do not eat any animal products.
 And there’s a ton of people, like me, who are pescatarians (they only consume fish).
 Everyone has to make their own personal choices about what they consume and why.
 When trying to define a yoga diet, it’s the timing, quantity, quality, and specific foods consumed before a practice that really matter.

 The yoga diet breakdown

 These are the important things to keep in mind when developing your own yoga diet: